gumaerc-testorg/sts.462-spring-2006/content/pages/readings.md

 Gutman, Herbert.
 "Work, Culture, and Society in Industrializing America, 1815-1919." _American Historical Review_ 78, no. 3 (June 1973): 531-88. \[Also reprinted in Gutman's book, _Work, Culture, and Society_ (1976).\]

-Cowan, Ruth S. "The 'Industrial Revolution' in the Home: Household Technology and Social Change in the 20th century." _Technology and Culture_ 17, no. 1 (January 1976): 1-24.
+Cowan, Ruth S. "The 'Industrial Revolution' in the Home: Household Technology and Social Change in the 20{{< sup "th" >}} century." _Technology and Culture_ 17, no. 1 (January 1976): 1-24.

 [![Buy at MIT Press](/images/mp_logo.gif)](https://mitpress.mit.edu/9780262022620) ———.
 "The Consumption Junction."
 In [_The Social Construction of Technological Systems_](https://mitpress.mit.edu/9780262022620).
 Edited by Wiebe Bijker, Thomas Hughes, and Trevor Pinch.
 Cambridge, MA: MIT Press, 1987.
 ISBN: 9780262022620.